-Atopic dermatitis or "atopy" is the most common skin disorder diagnosed in dogs in the country.
+Atopic dermatitis or "atopy" is one of the most common skin disorders diagnosed in dogs in the country.
 Some dogs are simply diagnosed with "allergies".

-- Atopic dermatitis is a disease in which the dog becomes sensitive to environmental allergens.
-Breeds commonly affected include West Highland White Terriers, fox terriers, Labrador and golden retrievers, dalmations and cocker spaniels, although any dog can be affected by this disease.
+- Atopic dermatitis is a condition in which the dog becomes sensitive to environmental allergens.
+Breeds commonly affected include West Highland White Terriers, fox terriers, Labrador and golden retrievers, dalmations and cocker spaniels, and other purebred breeds; although any dog can be affected by this condition.

 - Allergies usually develop within 1-3 years of a dog being exposure to environmental allergens.
-Many pets initially have seasonal signs usually fall and spring, showing itching of the skin only during the season when the specific allergens to which they are allergic are most prominent.
+Many pets initially have seasonal signs usually fall and/or summer, showing itching of the skin only during the season when the specific allergens to which they are allergic are most prominent.
 Eventually, most allergic pets will develop symptoms that last all year long.

 - Typical symptoms include itching, but normal appearing skin.
 This helps in diagnosing atopy vs. mange, flea dermatitis, yeast infections.
 Secondary infections from the actual itching can take place.
 Atopy and the secondary infections can become chronic, or ongoing, if the underlying issue is not addressed.